shays10/jvmworkshop/README.md

 App #3
 ------
 1. In your terminal navigate to ??? a and run ???.
-Your app is now running.
+Your app has crashed.
-2. Again, monitor it in Visual VM, what do you see?
-(If it already try to rerun it and be a bit quicker!)
-3. Open the source code and try to fix the problem (solution is here ????)
+2. Open the source code and try to fix the problem (solution is here ????)

 App #4
 ------